devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 4. Fourth parameter:
     - **Required**
     - **Type**- JSON object
-    - **Description**-Assertion information needed if you start a server to check server availability.
+    - **Description**- This parameter consist of three attributes which are the assertion information.
+Assertion information is needed if you start a server to check server                            availability.
 Only required when you start a asynchronous server.
 This parameter is only needed when the command is an asynchronous command.
+        * First attribute: "startupTime" which is the time in seconds to wait before checking if the server is running
+        * Second attribute: "port" which is the port number on which the server is running
+        * Third attribute: "path" which is the path to the URL path on which is checked if the server is running

 #### Commands:
 It is needed to pass a command for Windows and also for Linux-based systems because both systems will always be tested.